Fatima Ezzahra El Mansouri: Background

-Fatima Zahra Mansouri was born in 1976 into a family of dignitaries from the Rhamna (region of Benguerir-Kelaa des Sraghna).
+Fatima Zahra Mansouri was born in 1976 into an family of dignitaries from the Rhamna.
 Her maternal uncle is Colonel Abdallah Mansouri, and she is the grand daughter of Ahmed Mansouri who helped Caid Ayadi, an ally of France and Pasha Thami El Glaoui against Moroccans resisting colonisation.
-She is also the daughter of Abderrahman Mansouri, who was pasha (deputy governor) of Marrakech for eight years and the ambassador of Morocco to the United Arab Emirates.
+She is also the daughter of Abderrahman Mansouri, who was pasha (deputy governor) of Marrakesh for eight years and the ambassador of Morocco to the United Arab Emirates.
 Additionally, she is a relative of the founder of the Authenticity and Modernity Party, the king's friend, Fouad Ali El Himma, being the cousin of his brother-in-law.

 She was educated in French schools in Marrakesh.
 She studied law in France, influenced by her father from a young age, watching his arguments in court.
 Mansouri started her career as a lawyer, founding a law firm that specializes in commercial and real estate transactions.
 She served as a municipal counselor for the Authenticity and Modernity Party (PAM).